-Mr. McAllister counsels clients in matters before the U.S. Department of the Treasury's Committee on Foreign Investment in the United States (CFIUS) and in implementing Foreign Ownership, Control or Influence (FOCI) mitigation measures before the Defense Security Service (DSS).
+Mr. McAllister counsels clients in matters before the Committee on Foreign Investment in the United States (CFIUS) and in implementing Foreign Ownership, Control or Influence (FOCI) mitigation measures before the Defense Counterintelligence and Security Agency (DCSA).

-Mr. McAllister is active in Holland & Knight's pro bono program, through which he provides counseling to nonprofit organizations in connection with their humanitarian assistance programs.
+Mr. McAllister is active in Holland & Knight's pro bono program, through which he provides counseling to nonprofit organizations in connection with their humanitarian assistance and environmentally friendly programs.
 Additionally, he frequently serves as a volunteer judge for the Philip C. Jessup International Law Moot Court Competition.

 Prior to joining Holland & Knight, Mr. McAllister served as a senior international trade analyst within the DOC's International Trade Administration (ITA).
 He was the lead analyst on numerous AD/CVD cases brought against foreign companies.
 These cases involved a wide range of industries, including synthetic products, paper products, pharmaceuticals, semiconductors, agricultural products and steel.
 He also led DOC teams conducting on-site verifications in China, Korea, Thailand, India, Canada and Italy.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.